 This stands for Pace Rhythm And Timing.
 Oft-used by English reviewers but more and more by me, as well.
 What it means is that the piece of equipment in question is capable of injecting a “I cannot sit stil and must move my feet” kind if feeling.
 Roughly speaking it refers to speed and dynamics.
 PRAT only refers to the rhythm aspect of sound, not to other audiophile aspects.
 As such a component with excellent PRAT as well as lots of Emotional Appeal can still fail to resolve fine detail or image precisely.

 The opposite of coarse or edgy.
 Imagine digital as having steps.
 The more steps, the higher the resolution is.
 It is also more refined.
 But there is more to this term.
 It also points to a certain well-behaved, more gentle manner of musical portrayal.
+Refinement ties in with a higher (perceived) resolution but also ties in with gentler decays, as opposed to abrupt start-stop behavior.
+Refinement is what classic Jeff Rowland and Spectral gear have in abundance but classic Bryston gear not so much.
+An electrostatic speaker is usually highly refined, a PA speaker usually not at all.
 An overly refined component may not have the best attack or dynamics, and in extreme cases can lack some emotional appeal, although by this time we would end up at the term “Restrained”.

 Used to indicate a lack of transient attack or sharpness, or, put more accurately, a lack of dynamic expression.
 A dynamically restrained sounding component may still have good transient sharpness but less of a sense of attack and the final peaks of transients can seem to be topped off, as if a limiter is used.
 A sense of restraint can also occur when a component does not have good PRAT, sounding like a metronome, unable to slow down and speed up as the music requires.

-Refers to the transients.
+Refers to the transients, ie the initial start of any sound.
 When they are sharp, the sound is perceived as quick and dynamic; when they are rounded, the music is more relaxed/laidback and often perceived less dynamic.

 Not neccesarily very dynamic but it can still be.
-It means that there are no hard edges, the sound is ear-friendly and free-flowing, reminiscent of stereotypical (but wrongly used) analog.
+Smooth means that there are no hard edges, the sound is ear-friendly and free-flowing, reminiscent of stereotypical (but wrongly used) analog or (even more wrongly used) typical tube sound.

 The phantom “image” between and surrounding the speakers.
 It is an illusion created in our brain that makes us hear the recorded or created space in which the musicians all have their own place from left to right and from front to back.